What is Long-Term Care?

 - Responding to emergency alerts such as fire alarms

-Consider where you live and whether some of these tasks could be made easier by modifying your home accordingly or moving.
+Consider where you live and whether some of these tasks could be made easier by modifying your home.
 You can learn more in our housing considerations section.